 How much will it cost to get my quilt quilted?

 Are you interested in knowing what the pricing and costs will be to have your quilt quilted?
 Your cost is based upon the actual dimensions of your quilt top.
 All machine quilting is priced by the square inch.
+Scroll down to use our pricing calculator to get an estimate.
 To see the levels of quilting you have to choose from, please click here.
 Please note I am not currently accepting Heirloom or Show quilts for machine quilting.

 What patterns can I choose from?